pip-services/pip-services-docs/content/en/net/rpc/auth/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-rpc-dotnet"
 description: >
-    This package provides classes used to grant access.
+    This package contains classes used to grant access.
 ---
 ---